Site Selectors Information

 Taxes & Cost of Doing Business (City, County, State, Federal)

-2017 State Business Tax Climate Index (Tax Foundation) - The Tax Foundation’s State Business Tax Climate Index enables business leaders, government policymakers, and taxpayers to gauge how their states’ tax systems compare.
-While there are many ways to show how much is collected in taxes by state governments, the Index is designed to show how well states structure their tax systems, and provides a roadmap for improvement.
+2021 State Business Tax Climate Index (Tax Foundation) - The Tax Foundation’s State Business Tax Climate Index enables business leaders, government policymakers, and taxpayers to gauge how their states’ tax systems compare.
+While there are many ways to show how much is collected in taxes by state governments, the Index is designed to show how well states structure their tax systems, and provides a road map for improvement.

 Property Tax Rates